IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 ===============

 The `imap-data-access <https://github.com/IMAP-Science-Operations-Center/imap-data-access>`_
-repository provides programmatic access, and a command-line utility for interacting with the API.
+repository provides a command-line utility and python package for interacting with the API programmatically.
 It is the preferred way to use the API.

+Users may also download, upload, and query via the REST API directly through the browser, or `curl` commands.
-The SDC also provides a REST API that allows users to upload and download files as well as query for file metadata.
-The following documentation describes the various endpoints that are supported and how to use them.
+The :ref:`REST API Specification <index.html#rest-api-specification>` section below describes the various endpoints that are supported and how to use them.

 *Note: Several sections and links begin with* [WIP]. *As development on the API is ongoing, this indicates that the full implementation of the functionality is yet to be completed.*